grumpypixel/SpatialHash-js/README.md

 ## How to use

 Creating a SpatialHash instance works as follows.
 The constructor expects two parameters.
-The first parameter, cellSize, is the size of a grid cell given as the n-th power of two, which means if you want a cell with the size 64 (64x64 units) than the value of cellSize is 6, as 2^6=64.
+The first parameter, cellSize, is the size of a grid cell given as the n-th power of two, which means if you want a cell with the size 64 (64x64 units), then the value of cellSize is 6, as 2^6=64.
 The second parameter, deleteEmptyBuckets, is optional (default=true).
 So by default, empty buckets will be deleted when they don't contain objects any more.
 <pre>
 const cellSizeNthPowerOfTwo = 6;
 const deleteEmptyBuckets = false;